arsium/EagleMonitorRAT/README.md

 * WebCam : inspired by AsyncRat

 Features :
-* Encrypted Communication with RSM
+* Encrypted & Compressed Communication with RSM
 * Stub only 28KB and easily encryptable
 * Confirurable with JSON
 * Multi listeners